Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 ## Screenshot workflow

 When you launch an identity with `vision: true` (for example the bundled **Assistant** persona) and say “look at my screen,” SocialRobot captures the current desktop, stores a PNG copy under the identity’s `memory/screenshots` directory, and forwards the encoded image to the configured Ollama model.
-The spoken request is automatically augmented with a clarification asking the model to describe the screenshot, so multimodal checkpoints such as `gemma3:12b` can respond with contextual commentary.
-If the capture fails (for example, when `pyautogui` cannot access the display), the bot logs the issue and continues as a text-only exchange.
-Identities with `vision: false` skip these hooks entirely—the floating logo omits the **Look at my Screen** context-menu option and voice commands fall back to a standard text-only exchange.
+Saying “look at my clipboard” (or choosing **Look at my Clipboard** from the floating logo) pulls the most recent image from the system clipboard via `tools/vision.py` and follows the same storage and upload workflow.
+Keyword detection for both phrases lives in `tools/keywords.py`, which keeps the trigger vocabulary centralized as new commands are added.
+Both routes annotate history entries with the saved file path and the capture source so downstream agents can tell whether the data came from a screenshot or a clipboard snip.
+If a capture fails—because PyAutoGUI cannot access the display, the clipboard has no image, or dependencies are missing—the bot logs the issue and continues as a text-only exchange.
+Identities with `vision: false` skip these hooks entirely; the floating logo omits both context-menu options and voice commands fall back to a standard text-only exchange.

 As soon as you pick an identity, CtrlSpeak now pings the configured Ollama endpoint with that profile’s model so the checkpoint is fully loaded before you speak.
 This avoids the first-turn lag that previously occurred while Ollama initialized the weights after receiving the initial utterance.